IanBand/babel-shapeshifter/readme.md

 }
 ```
 # Other Features
-Specify Input checks for the existance of a file before including it.
+Specify Imports checks for the existance of a file before including it.

 # Future Features
 - Allow for granular specification of file types, or, let users associate module names with file extensions